 Will the procedure be uncomfortable?

-The biopsy is performed under local anaesthetic which may sting slightly and you may feel some pressure as the doctor pushes on the needle.
+The biopsy is performed under local anaesthetic which will sting and you may feel some pressure as the doctor pushes on the needle.
 Most people do not feel much pain during the biopsy.

 What are the risks involved?